arlencox/mlbdd/README.md

 The mlbdd library provides a simple, easy-to-use, easy-to-extend implementation of binary decision diagrams (BDDs) in OCaml.
 It is well tested and well documented.
-The library itself has no depdendencies and is thus easy to include in applications that might, for example, be compiled with js_of_ocaml or other tools that rely on pure OCaml.
+The library itself has no dependencies and is thus easy to include in applications that might, for example, be compiled with js_of_ocaml or other tools that rely on pure OCaml.
 It is also easier to integrate with existing projects due to its lack of dependencies.